pbhutchison/Newton-Cotes-Quadrature/README.md

 Newton-Cotes rarely outperforms more sophisticated quadrature rules on the same number of nodes.
 However, there are cases where Newton-Cotes is a better choice.
 As stated, Newton-Cotes is better suited for a small number of points and does not necessarily become more accurate as the number of points grows.
 The upside is that it is effortless to compute the result of a Newton-Cotes quadrature rule since they are well-defined and the nodes are trivially calculable.
 The efficiency of Newton-Cotes makes it an ideal choice for *composite quadrature* rules [8].
 Composite quadrature rules aim to subdivide the integration interval into many intervals and then apply a rule to each.
 This approach decreases Newton-Cotes' susceptibility to Runge's phenomenon while increasing accuracy.
 Though composite quadrature rules may use other quadrature rules, Newton-Cotes is the most efficient.

-## Shortcomings of Newton-Cotes and Alternate Methods
+## Shortcomings of Newton-Cotes and Better Methods

-## Handling Edge Cases

 ## Extending to Composite Quadrature